Locals are gathered around an iconic fountain in downtown Philadelphia on a sunny day — a welcome sight for those moving to Philadelphia.

 With a month’s worth of storage built into every PODS move, you have the freedom and flexibility to take your time moving.

-12. You Have Plenty of Options for Philadelphia Moving.
+12. You Have Plenty of Options for Moving to Philadelphia.

 PODS Moving and Storage Containers

-PODS containerized moving and storage gives you flexibility, no matter where you start your move.
-Have a container delivered to your driveway, load it up on your own schedule, and then have PODS deliver it to your new Philly home.
-With a month’s worth of storage built-in, you have the freedom and flexibility to take your time moving.
+PODS portable moving and storage containers offer flexibility from start to finish.
+Have a container delivered right to your driveway, load it up on your own schedule, and then have it picked up and delivered to your new Philly home.
+With a month’s worth of built-in storage, you have the freedom and flexibility to take your time moving.
 Need a few days to pack up?
 No problem.
 And if you find yourself wanting one last staycation at home, you’ve got time for that, too.

-Moving to Center City?
+Moving to Philly’s Center City?
 Let PODS City Service take care of navigating the narrow Philly streets.
-Your PODS driver will also handle parking permits and will stay with your container while you move your things into your new home, protecting against tickets and thieves.
+With PODS City Service, parking permits are taken care of and the driver will stay with your container while you move your things into your new home, protecting against tickets and thieves.

 Full-Service Movers